Last updated : January 20, 2025

 - Admission from the test subject to the collector that they have adulterated or substituted the sample

-In the case of a pre-employment drug test, it’s only considered a refusal if the employee stops the test while in the midst of the actual test.
+In the case of a pre-employment drug test, technicians only consider it a refusal if the job applicant stops cooperating in the midst of the actual test.
 It’s completely plausible that they changed their mind in the waiting room and decided not to take the job after all.

 What’s next?